Bayesian Geostatistical Modeling for Discrete-Valued Processes: Gaussian, Gumbel, and Clayton copulas

-\subsection{Gaussian, Gumbel, and Clayton copulas}
+\section{Gaussian, Gumbel, and Clayton copulas}

 We introduce properties of the Gaussian, Gumbel and Clayton copulas that are useful for the discrete copula NNMP's model estimation and prediction.
 For more details we refer to Joe (2014).
-Consider a bivariate vector $(X_1,X_2)$ with marginal cdfs $F_1$ and $F_2$ such that $F_1(x_1) = t_1$ and $F_2(x_2) = t_2$.
+Consider a bivariate vector $(X_1,X_2)$ with marginal cumulative distribution functions (cdfs) such that $F_1(x_1) = t_1$ and $F_2(x_2) = t_2$.

 \paragraph{\textbf{Gaussian copula}} A Gaussian copula with correlation $\rho\in(0,1)$ for $(X_1,X_2)$ is

 If both $X_1$ and $X_2$ are continuous random variables, the copula has density

 The conditional cdf of $T_1$ given $T_2 = t_2$, denoted as $C_{1|2}(t_1\,|\,t_2)$, is given by